Cane (novel)

 Cane is a 1923 novel by noted Harlem Renaissance author Jean Toomer.
 The novel is structured as a series of vignettes revolving around the origins and experiences of African Americans in the United States.
 The vignettes alternate in structure between narrative prose, poetry, and play-like passages of dialogue.
 As a result, the novel has been classified as a composite novel or as a short story cycle.
-Though some characters and situations recur between vignettes, the vignettes are mostly freestanding, tied to the other vignettes thematically and contextually more than through specific plot details.
+Though some characters and situations recur in different vignettes, the vignettes are mostly freestanding, tied to the other vignettes thematically and contextually more than through specific plot details.

-The ambitious, nontraditional structure of the novel – and its later influence on future generations of writers – have helped Cane gain status as a classic of modernism.
-Several of the vignettes have been excerpted or anthologized in literary collections; the poetic passage "Harvest Song" has been included in multiple Norton poetry anthologies.
-The poem opens with the line: "I am a reaper whose muscles set at sundown."
+The novel's ambitious and unconventional structure, along with its lasting impact on subsequent generations of writers, has contributed to the recognition of Cane as an important part of modernism.
+Some of the vignettes from the novel have been extracted and included in literary collections, while the poetic passage "Harvest Song" has been featured in multiple Norton poetry anthologies.
+The poem begins with the evocative line: "I am a reaper whose muscles set at sundown."

 Writing Cane

 Jean Toomer began writing sketches that would become the first section of Cane in November 1921 on a train from Georgia to Washington D.C.
-By Christmas of 1921, the first draft of those sketches and the short story “Kabnis” were complete.
+By Christmas of 1921, the first draft of those sketches and the short story "Kabnis" were complete.
 Waldo Frank, Toomer's close friend, suggested that Toomer combine the sketches into a book.
 In order to form a book-length manuscript, Toomer added sketches relating to the black urban experience.
-When Toomer completed the book, he wrote: “My words had become a book…I had actually finished something.”
+When Toomer completed the book, he wrote: "My words had become a book…I had actually finished something."